ShadowNet: A Secure and Efficient On-device Model Inference System for Convolutional Neural Networks: Background

 \subsection{Convolutional Neural Network}

-Convolutional Neural Network (CNN) is a class of deep neural networks that is commonly used for analyzing visual images.
-A CNN consists of an input and an output layer, with a sequence of linear and nonlinear layers stacked in between.
-The linear layers include convolutional layers and fully connected layers.
-Some CNNs, such as ResNet and InceptionNet, introduce shortcut connections between convolutional layers, which create branches and merges in the network structure.
-Additionally, MobileNets introduces two new type of linear layers: pointwise convolution and depthwise convolution.
-The nonlinear layers include activation and pooling layers.
+Convolutional neural network (CNN)~\cite{o2015introduction} is a class of deep neural networks which typically consists of an input and an output layer with a sequence of linear and non-linear layers stacked in between.
+The linear layers include convolutional layers and fully connected layers; the non-linear layers include activation and pooling layers.
+Some CNNs, such as ResNet, introduce shortcut connections between convolutional layers adding branches and merges in the network structure.
+Additionally, MobileNet introduces two new type of linear layers -- pointwise convolution and depthwise convolution.

-ShadowNet is based on the observation that most of the computation and the model weights are from the linear layers.
-ShadowNet applies linear transformation on the weights of the linear layers to obfuscate them.
-Consequently, the heavy linear layers can be outsourced to the untrusted hardware accelerators without leaking the original weights.
-The nonlinear layers remain unchanged and are computed inside the TEE.
+\point{Convolutional Layer} The parameters of a convolutional layer consists of a set of learnable kernels.
+Each kernel is characterized by the width, height and depth of the receptive field.
+The depth must be equal to the number of channels of the input feature map.
+For the convolutional layer (\textit{conv}) from our example CNN in Fig.~\ref{fig:example}, the input shape is $(222, 222, 3)$ where $3$ is the depth.
+It has $64$ kernels and the shape of the convolution kernel is $(3, 3, 3)$.

+Let $h$, $b$, $d$ represent the height, width and depth of the kernel $w$, respectively, and $(x, y)$ refer to the coordinates in the 2D output feature map.
+Formally, the convolution operation on a given image $I$ with kernel $w$ can be described as follows: Let $X$ and $Y$ denote the input and output, respectively, and $W=[w_1,\cdots,w_n]^T$ be the convolution filter.
+The corresponding convolutional layer is thus given by: \point{Pointwise Convolutional Layer} For this type of layer, the kernel height and width are both 1.

+\point{Depthwise Convolutional Layer} Depthwise convolution is a type of convolution which applies a single convolutional kernel for each input channel.
+The number of input channels and the number of kernels are the same.
+Let $h$ and $b$ represent the height and width of the kernel $w$, respectively, and $(x, y)$ refer to the coordinates in the two-dimensional output feature map.
+For a given image $I$ and kernel $w$ which is a 2D matrix, the depthwise convolution $DWConv$ on input channel $c$ can be described as follows: The depthwise convolutional layer is described as follows, where $x_i$ represents $i$-th channel of input $X$. \point{Dense/Fully Connected Layer} The dense layer connects every input node to every output node.
+It can be implemented as a pointwise convolutional layer.
+For example, a dense layer connect $n$ input to $m$ output can be viewed as a pointwise convolutional layer that has $m$ kernels of size (1, 1, n).